Dilesh-chouhan/typesense-migration-toolkit/README.md

 4. Check your network connection
 5. Verify your API keys work
 6. The process might take some time depending on your data size
+7. Data is exported in `.jsonl` format (JSON Lines) for efficient processing

 ---